Roundball Rock

 "Roundball Rock" is a musical composition by John Tesh composed in 1990 for the NBA on NBC.
 The tune has served as the theme for the NBA on NBC from 1990 to 2002 and again since 2025.
-It has also served as the theme for Fox College Hoops since 2018.
+It also has served as the theme for Fox College Hoops since 2018.

 Development

 "Roundball Rock" was first developed by John Tesh in July 1989 at a hotel room in Megève, France.
 Tesh was in France at the time covering the Tour de France for CBS.
 NBC had recently acquired National Basketball Association (NBA) broadcasting rights from CBS, and let Tesh know it was looking for theme music.
 While asleep, Tesh came up with the theme and instantly woke up to record it.
 Without any of his instruments nearby or a tape recorder, Tesh called his answering machine at home and sang a preliminary version of the melody so he would not forget it.
 When he came back from France, Tesh began to start recording from his studio in Los Angeles.

 The recording was submitted to NBC on a VHS tape consisting of fast break highlights soundtracked to the completed theme.
 Tesh also sent the tape under a pseudonym because he was already well known as a TV host and sportscaster, knowing that the perception was that "the guy that reads the celebrity birthdays on [Entertainment Tonight] isn't going to be writing our sports themes".
 Before submitting the tape, Tesh originally titled the tape "Roundball Rock" as a placeholder, but the name ultimately stuck.
 The name was derived from a game announcer, believed by Tesh to be Dick Stockton, saying "This is great roundball!”.
 Amongst six submitted candidates, NBC ultimately selected "Roundball Rock".